ivanceras/rust-vim-setup/VIM_Notes.md

     CTRL-w J  		Move current window to the bottom CTRL-w L  		Move current window to the right

+## Window movements
+	CTRL-w |		Maximize the window horizontally
+	CTRL-w _		Maximize the window vertically
+	CTRL-w =		Resize all window to equal sizes

 # Changeset, last edit jumping back and forth
 	`.  		jump to the last edit